Frequently Asked Questions

 We want you to feel comfortable the minute you walk through the door at The Yoga Loft.
 Below, please find some Frequently Asked Questions and commonly used Yoga Terminology.

-We encourage students who are brand new to yoga to start with our Basics & Slow Flow classes.
+We encourage students who are new to yoga to start with our Essentials & Slow Flow classes.
 Both of these move at a slower pace and allow more time for alignment instruction.
-Candlelight Flow & Restore is another good option.
-Class starts with 30 minutes of beginner/intermediate yoga, followed by 45 minutes of deep relaxation in resting poses, accessible for all.
-Please read our Class Descriptions page for information, and make your decision based on your general level of fitness.
+The Slow Flow & Restore classes begin with 30 minutes of beginner/intermediate yoga, followed by 45 minutes of deep relaxation in restorative postures..
+Please read our Class Descriptions page for information.

 What if I'm not flexible?

-Contrary to the many images we see of yogi's in advanced postures, one does not need to be flexible to begin a yoga practice.
-Yoga is a life-long practice appropriate for every fitness level and stage of life.
-Each pose has many variations - making it either more accessible or more challenging.
-Anyone of any fitness level has the ability to practice yoga.
-Over time a student's flexibility (and strength) will improve allowing the student to go deeper into the poses.
-More importantly, this practice will protect one's mobility and make for a healthier body for the future.
+A good reason to begin a yoga practice!
+Yoga is appropriate for every fitness level and every stage of life.
+Each pose has many variations and modifications making it either more accessible or more challenging.
+Over time a student's flexibility (and strength) will improve.

 What should I wear?